seanpm2001/book-of-examples/diff/index.md

 where S[i, j] corresponds to the solution as of current step _t_ being at index _i_ in the first list and index _j_ in the second one, i.e., X_i and Y_j, respectively.
 ```

-Conceptually, we've already built the data structure which will allow us to recover any path or a sub-path that we would like, corresponding to a full or partial solution to our problem of identifying differences between two lists of elements.
+Conceptually, we've already built the data structure which will allow us to recover any path or a sub-path, corresponding to a full or partial solution to our problem of identifying differences between two lists of elements.

 The conventional way to build the data structure is in a tabular form.
 We arbitrarily set the row headers to correspond to the elements of the source list and the column headers - to those of the target one.